gamepayy/Ledger/README.md

 # GamePayy Ledger

 This ledger is a work in progress.
-It is not yet ready for production.

 ## Overview